Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Rnnn** Driver enable polarity: 0 = active low, 1 = active high, -1 = driver is always disabled and is not monitored (default 0)
 * **Tnnn** (firmware 1.14 and later) Minimum driver step pulse width and interval in microseconds
 * **Taa:bb:cc:dd** (firmware 1.21 and later) Minimum driver step pulse width, step pulse interval, direction setup time and direction hold time, in microseconds
-* **Dnn** (firmware 2.0 and later, only applies to TMC2660, TMC22xx, TMC2160, TMC5160 and TMC5161 stepper drivers) Driver mode: 0=constant off time, 1=random off time, 2=spread cycle, 3=stealthChop or stealthChop2 (mode 3 for TMC22xx/TMC2160/TMC516x only), 4 = Closed Loop (only for [Duet 3 Expansiom 1HCL boards](/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1HCL)).
+* **Dnn** (firmware 2.0 and later, only applies to TMC2660, TMC22xx, TMC2160, TMC5160 and TMC5161 stepper drivers) Driver mode: 0=constant off time, 1=random off time, 2=spread cycle, 3=stealthChop or stealthChop2 (mode 3 for TMC22xx/TMC2160/TMC516x only), 4 = Closed Loop (only for [Duet 3 Expansion 1HCL boards](/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL)).
 The default is spreadCycle for TMC2660, TMC2160 and TMC516x drivers, and stealthChop2 for TMC22xx.
 In stealthChop mode the drivers will switch over to spreadCycle automatically at high speeds, see the V parameter.
 * **Fnn** (firmware 2.02 and later) Off-time in the chopper control register, 1 to 15
 * **Cnnnn** (firmware 2.0 and later, only applies to TMC2660, TMC22xx, TMC2160 and TMC516x stepper drivers) Lowest 17 bits of the chopper control register value.
 * **Bnn** (firmware 2.02 and later) Blanking time (*tbl*) in the chopper control register, 0 to 3.
 See the TMC driver datasheet.